CaptainPoldark/mbta-tracker/README.md

 https://captainpoldark.github.io/mbta-tracker/

 ### About
-This javascript app will display the position of all mass transit busses in the City of Boston in realtime.
+This javascript app will display the position of all mass transit busses in the City of Boston bay area in realtime.

+### Features
+Hover over any bus to see the current occupancy status.
+Use the radio buttons in the top left area of the map to change the style dynamically.

 #### Files needed:
 index.html